circlefin/cctp-sample-app/README.md

 # CCTP Sample App

-A sample app used to demonstrate CCTP step by step capabilities.
+A sample app used to demonstrate CCTP step by step capabilities on testnet.
+The app currently supports Ethereum Goerli, Avalanche Fuji C-Chain, and Arbitrum Goerli testnets.

 ![](./docs/screenshot.png)